Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-What exactly are Differential Reinforcement Schedules?
-As mentioned in my last article on the four quadrants of dog training, positive reinforcement is what in my opinion works best when it comes to dog training.
+What exactly are differential reinforcement schedules?
+As mentioned in my article on the four quadrants of dog training, positive reinforcement is what—in my opinion—works best when it comes to dog training.
 In that article, we saw a video of how positive reinforcement instills enthusiasm in the dog when compared to negative reinforcement.
 Today, I would like to tackle the variety of types of reinforcement at your disposal to train your dog.

-This abides to Skinner's new term into Thorndike's Law of Effect which states that: "Behavior which is reinforced tends to be repeated (i.e. strengthened); behavior which is not reinforced tends to die out-or be extinguished (i.e. weakened).
-Let's take a looks at these differential reinforcement schedules.
+This abides by Skinner's new term in Thorndike's Law of Effect which states that "Behavior which is reinforced tends to be repeated (i.e. strengthened); behavior which is not reinforced tends to die out-or be extinguished (i.e. weakened)."
+Let's take a look at these differential reinforcement schedules.

 In this case, any other behaviors other than the unwanted behavior are reinforced.
 In other words, you have no specific target behavior in mind just as when you are free-shaping in clicker training.
 So say your dog jumps, you would reward any other behaviors other than the jumping behavior.
 This leaves you with quite an assortment!
 I find this technique helpful for cases where the dog needs that extra encouragement to get things started.
 It's useful for foster dogs or dogs who don't have a history of training and training is very new to them.